From Continuity to Smoothness

 is built from continuity alone: a Hausdorff, second-countable space that is locally homeomorphic to \(\mathbb{R}^n\).

-Continuity is enough to ask when two manifolds are the same up to deformation, to count connected components, and
+Continuity is enough to ask when two manifolds are the same up to deformation, to count connected components, and to

 Why Continuity is Not Enough

 The obstruction is that derivatives are not invariant under homeomorphisms.
-A locally Euclidean space carries,
+A locally Euclidean space carries, at each

-coordinate chart
+coordinate chart through

-preserve differentiability, and a single concrete example makes this transparent.
+differentiability, and a single concrete example makes this transparent.

 Consider the map